The rewarding and fulfilling experiences of AMS locum work

 The unexpected impact of locum work

-“Some people say that locum work means lack of continuity, but because I return to the same communities, the patients and staff know me and appreciate a friendly face coming back.
+“Some people say that locum work means a lack of continuity, but because I return to the same communities, the patients and staff know me and appreciate a friendly face coming back.
 My husband and I LOVE Wavelength because of the personalised service and the huge relief of help getting my work schedule and finances in order.
 They are honest about places, kind, understanding when things have to change, and genuinely caring.”

 Making memories on Country